austinhappel/Hikes/readme.md

 For some reason, **ogr2ogr** doesn't handle raw gpx data well, and for some reason **togeojson** doesn't convert GPX waypoints at all.
 So, the solution I've come up with is to use both tools, and then hand-fix any errors generated.

-# How to convert GPX tracks to geojson
+# How to convert GPX/KML tracks to geojson

+NOTE: Converting KML to geojson is more reliable than converting GPX to geojson using this tool.
+With KML, you'll get waypoints and tracks, instead of just tracks.

 1. Install **[togeojson](https://github.com/tmcw/togeojson)** node module: